FedericoBusero/esp32-walkie-talkie/README.md

 #define USE_ESP_NOW
 ```

-Make sure you update the WiFi SSID and Password:
+Make sure you update the WiFi SSID and Password when using UDP mode:

 ```
 // WiFi credentials